Officer of the United States: Commission certificate

-Most civilian officers of the United States are issued written commissions.
+Most civilian officers of the U.S. are issued written commissions.
 Those who do not require confirmation of the Senate are provided semi-engraved commission certificates (partially printed with hand inscription of name, date, and title by a White House calligrapher) on letter-sized parchment.
 To this is set the signatures of the president and the U.S. Secretary of State applied by autopen.
-The document is sealed with the Great Seal of the United States.
-Those who require confirmation of the Senate are issued fully engraved certificates (certificates completely hand-written by a calligrapher) on foolscap folio sized parchment.
-The President and Secretary of State usually hand-sign these certificates and, like others, they are sealed with the Great Seal of the United States.
+The document is sealed with the Great Seal of the U.S. Those who require confirmation of the Senate are issued fully engraved certificates (certificates completely hand-written by a calligrapher) on foolscap folio sized parchment.
+The president and secretary of state usually hand-sign these certificates and, like others, they are sealed with the Great Seal.

-The commissions of military officers are signed under the line "for the President" by the appropriate service secretary (e.g. the Secretary of the Army, Secretary of the Navy, Secretary of the Air Force, or for the Coast Guard, the Secretary of Homeland Security), instead of the Secretary of State, and are sealed with their respective departmental seal (e.g. Army seal) instead of the Great Seal.
+The commissions of military officers are signed under the line "for the President" by the appropriate service secretary (e.g. the secretary of the Army, secretary of the Navy, secretary of the Air Force, or for the Coast Guard, the secretary of homeland security), instead of the secretary of state, and are sealed with their respective departmental seal (e.g. Army seal) instead of the Great Seal.

 The presentation of commissions for civilian officers generally follows the following style, or some variation thereof:

 Honorific title

-Civilian officers of the United States are permitted to be titled "the Honorable" for life, even after they cease being an officer of the United States.
-In practice, however, this custom is rarely observed except in the case of judges.
+Civilian officers of the U.S. are permitted to be titled "the Honorable" for life, even after they cease being an officer of the U.S. In practice, however, this custom is rarely observed except in the case of judges.
 When it is invoked for non-judicial officers it is only done in written address or platform introductions and never by the official to whom it is applied in reference to him or herself.